This page is under construction. Sorry for the inconvenience, but I am trying to make this page easier to understand.

 3) WhistlerListings.com (WLS) is the site where all the Whistler agents market their listings.

-4) Understand the zoning classifications of Whistler real estate: Phase 1, 2, and Tourist Accommodation zoning - Found the right property…now what?
+4) Understand the zoning classifications of Whistler real estate: Phase 1, 2, and Tourist Accommodation zoning.
+In addition, read my blog on securing a Nightly Rental License.

 Before writing the offer review the following where applicable.
-You may be asked to sign off on these when signing the initial offer:
+You may be asked to sign off on these when signing the Contract of Purchase and Sale.

 1) Strata documents including financials and a Depreciation Report on the development.

 2) Property Disclosure Statement (PDS) completed by the Seller.
-This will form part of the contract.
+This should form part of the contract.

 3) Tenancy agreements.
-With the Residential Tenancy Act, it is essential to understand any tenancy agreements and understand it may not be that simple to move them out.
+With the Residential Tenancy Act, it is essential to understand any tenancy agreements and understand it may not be that simple to move the tenants out.
+You may not receive a copy of the Tenancy Agreement as per the Privacy Act.

 4) Forecasted rental bookings.
 You may have to honor these.